Culture & Languages

 Please (you have): Khanuhos

 • When eating, passing an item or money, waving, or touching another person for any reason, always remember to use your RIGHT hand.
-As in other Asian countries, the left hand is used for washing after using the loo, and is thus seen as unclean.
+As in other Asian countries, the left hand is used for washing after using the loo.

 • The feet are seen as unclean in Nepali society.
 It is extremely offensive to touch or kick anyone with your foot.
 It is also offensive to point your feet at anyone or in the direction of any spiritual place.
 While visiting different temples, make sure your feet never point towards the place of worship, but rather sit with your feet tucked under you and away from such area.
-If you accidently touch someone with your foot, it is customary to touch the person’s arm or hand and then touch your own forehead.
+If you accidentally touch someone with your foot, it is customary to touch the person’s arm or hand and then touch your own forehead, as a way to show respect.

 • Never try to shake a Nepali woman’s hand, as it is seen as intimate contact.
-Rather, use the traditional greeting listed above.
+Rather, use the traditional greeting of ”Namaste”.

-• While visiting temples and stupas, conservative dress is a must.
+• While visiting temples and stupas, decent dressing is a must.
+Unnecessary body exposure should be avoided.
 Shoulders should be covered and pants, trousers, or skirts should be at least knee length.

 • In Kathmandu, the do’s and don’ts listed are a bit more lax, but in surrounding villages it is wise to follow these suggestions as to make your stay more enjoyable.